 Why Your Ceiling Fan Lights are Flashing On and Off: When I turn on my ceiling fan the light fixture keeps flashing on and off, as if I am turning a dimmer switch high then low.

 - When I turn on my ceiling fan the light fixture keeps flashing on and off, as if I am turning a dimmer switch high then low.

 - I changed the dimmer switch with a lighted single pole switch 15A 120V, but the problem remains the same.

-This electrical question came from: Edward, a Homeowner from Fords, NJ
+This electrical question came from: Edward, a Homeowner from Fords, New Jersey.

 Thanks for your electrical question Edward.

 Why Ceiling Fan Lights are Flashing On and Off